f4b6a3/uuid-creator/README.md

 ### No time to read

-This library is designed to be EASY TO USE.
-The only thing you have to know is what a UUID is and what type you need.
+This library was designed to be _easy to use_.
+The only things you have to know are what a UUID is and what type you need.

 If you just want a _random_ UUID, which is the most common case, use this single line of code: